victorrentea/live-coding/README.md

 **Note**: After it stabilizes, I plan to contribute this quickfix to IntelliJ IDEA Community to make it available for all Java developers out there.

 ## Next features:
-- Add more moods (zen, boring, horror) : childplay image from code smells
-- **Split Declaration** to push declaration down in exclusive branches
-- Detect "-> {" containing more than one return statement and suggest extracting a method
+- Detect "-> {" containing more than a single return statement and suggest extracting a method
+- Suggest avoiding "default ->" in switch expressions on enums (to allow the compiler to check all branches)
 - Detect consecutive IF on exclusive == , suggest adding an "else"
-- Suggest avoiding "default ->" in switch expressions on enums (to allow the compiler to check all branches)
-- [wow!] anonymize a method by replacing names with other names and creating the necessary stubbing.
-Maybe also detecting complex methods to select.
 - Detect local calls to methods annotated with proxying annotations, like Spring: @Transactional, @Cacheable, @PreAuthorized, ...
+- **Big Dreams: Auto-suggest code blocks to extract as methods** based on Cognitive- or Cyclomatic- Complexity, if (1) they have a single return value, (2) no inner "return", (3) doesn't strip the host function of ALL of its complexity
+- **Big Dreams: "analyze parameter mutation" inspection** to report what fields of parameters change at call site (analysis upon request)
 - [?]
 Report "Exception can be made Runtime": if no one in caller's stack catches the checked exception individually + checked exception traverses at least 2 methods
-- **Big Dreams: "analyze parameter mutation" inspection** to report what fields of parameters change at call site (analysis upon request)
-- PR to Presentation Asssitant : checkbox: only show refactoring shortcuts used.
-- Inspect to detect overriding of @Before/@BeforeEach
 ## Notes
 - To see debug when running plugin locally, in the 'guest' IJ go to Help>Diagnostic Tools>Debug Log Settings and enter `#com.github.victorrentea.livecoding` in there
 <!-- Plugin description end -->